devguicordeiro/python-init-project/RPSGame/README.md

 # GUESS THE NUMBER APP

 Just a quick app, a fast game of rock, papper, scissors.
+App working the way it should.
 </br>
 I just decovered that in python camelCase is not commonly used.
 Naturally, i'll stick to camelCase in for this app but in the next we'll be using snake_case as how it is used by the comunity
 </br>